✓ No Limit on Loan Amounts ✓ Interest Rate Starting @0.74% p.m. ✓ Minimal Documentation Apply Now

 A. What is the GMS Scheme?

-GMS was launched with an aim to minimise gold imports and mobilise the idle gold available in India.
-The scheme replaced the existing Gold Deposit Scheme, 1999.
-However, the deposits outstanding under the Gold Deposit Scheme will be allowed to run till maturity unless these are withdrawn by the depositors prematurely as per existing instructions.
+The Government of India launched GMS to minimise gold imports and mobilise the idle gold available in India.
+The scheme replaced the existing Gold Deposit Scheme 1999.
+However, the deposits outstanding under the Gold Deposit Scheme will be allowed to run till maturity unless these are withdrawn by the depositors prematurely.

-This scheme was introduced in 2015 by the Indian Government to mobilise physical gold held by institutions and households.
-The primary goal of this scheme is to make productive use of the gold available within the country, helping the nation reduce the reliance on gold imports and meet the required domestic requirements.
+Introduced in 2015, this scheme aims to mobilise physical gold held by institutions and households.
+The primary goal of this scheme is to make productive use of the gold available, reduce the reliance on gold imports and meet the required domestic requirements.

 C. Key Features of the Scheme